chengmark/reuseBook/api/README.md

 ### Add new APIs

-- How to build the handlers?
+- Q: How to build the handlers?
-- Refer to the ./routes/user/index.ts
+- A: Refer to the ./routes/user/index.ts

-- How to register the handlers?
+- Q: How to register the handlers?
-- Refer to ./index.ts
+- A: Refer to ./index.ts